 Playdome is a Vancouver carnival with amusement rides at BC Place during Spring Break in March.
 Due to coronavirus concerns, however, it got cancelled in 2020.

-IMPORTANT NOTE: As of March 12th, 2020, Playdome has been cancelled for Spring Break 2020.
-It will not, consequently, be taking place from March 20th to the 28th as originally planned.
-There is a chance it will be rescheduled for another time.
-Those details, however, are to be determined.
+Playdome was cancelled for Spring Break in 2020.
+It did not, consequently, take place from March 20th to the 28th as originally planned.

 This article contains the following topics: